wcm-io-devops/aem-manager/README.md

 Features
 --------

-After starting the AEM manager a new icon is displayed in the Windows Taskbar:
+After starting the AEM manager a new icon is displayed in the Windows taskbar:

 ![AEM Manager in Taskbar](/resources/doc-images/aem-manager-taskbar.png)